English heraldry: Cadency

+The English system of cadency is considered deprecated and is not enforced by the College of Arms, which maintains the position that all descendants of a grantee in the legitimate male line can use the arms without marks of cadency.

 Women do not display the "war-like" crest.
 Daughters have no special brisures, and customarily bear their father's arms on a lozenge while they are unmarried.
 The wife of an armigerous man may bear her husband's arms alone on a shield or banner differenced by a small lozenge.

-If she bears arms in her own right, while she is married, a woman may marshal (combine) her or her father's arms with her husband's on a single shield, normally by impalement,.
+If she bears arms in her own right, while she is married, a woman may marshal (combine) her or her father's arms with her husband's on a single shield, normally by impalement.

 Upon becoming a widow, a woman may bear her late husband's arms alone on a lozenge, oval or similar vehicle of display, differenced by a lozenge and if she bears arms in her own right, returns to bearing her father's arms upon a lozenge, though now impaled with her late husband's arms.
 Her husband's arms are borne on the dexter side and her father's arms on the sinister side.